Eid al-Fitr: West Asia

-Arab States of the Persian Gulf
+States of the Arabian Peninsula

-In the United Arab Emirates and other Arab states of the Persian Gulf countries like Qatar, men would typically buy new Thobe (traditional white long robe) or dye their existing Thobes with walnut oil.
+In the Arab states of the Persian Gulf countries, men would typically buy new Thobe (traditional white long robe) or dye their existing Thobes with walnut oil.
 Women would wear special clothes for the occasion along with special perfumes and braids.
-Most majlises would offer fruits, dates, tea or coffee to visitors.
+Most majlises would offer fruit, dates, tea or coffee to visitors.
 Those who live in rural areas tend to celebrate more modestly.
 Buildings, shops, roads and houses in UAE cities get decorated in bright festive lights.
 Many shows such as theatres would also occur.